Colin Kaepernick: Personal life

 Kaepernick was baptized Methodist, confirmed Lutheran, and attended a Baptist church during his college years.
 Kaepernick spoke about his faith saying, "I think God guides me through every day and helps me take the right steps and has helped me to get to where I'm at."
-Kaepernick has multiple tattoos about his faith.
+Kaepernick has tattoos about his faith.
 His right arm features a scroll with the Bible verse Psalm 18:39 written on it.
 Tattooed under the scroll are praying hands with the phrase "To God The Glory" written on them.
 To the left of both the scroll and praying hands is the word "Faith" written vertically.
 His left arm features a Christian cross with the words "Heaven Sent" on it referring to Jesus Christ.
 Written above and below the cross is the phrase "God Will Guide Me".
 Written to the left and right of the cross is the Bible verse Psalm 27:3.

-Kaepernick reportedly started dating radio personality and television host Nessa Diab in July 2015, and officially went public about their relationship in February 2016.
-Their child was born in August 2022.
+Kaepernick reportedly started dating radio personality and television host Nessa Diab in July 2015 and officially went public about their relationship in February 2016.
+Their daughter was born in August 2022.

 Kaepernick's family has had a pet African spurred tortoise named Sammy since he was 10 years old.

 In February 2020, Kaepernick started Kaepernick Publishing.
 Kaepernick published a children's book titled I Color Myself Different in April 2022 through his publishing company and Scholastic.

 On October 29, 2021, Netflix premiered Colin in Black & White, a six-episode limited series about Kaepernick's teenage years.
 The series was co-created by Kaepernick and Ava DuVernay.

+Kaepernick's memoir, The Perilous Fight, is scheduled for release on September 15, 2026.